Cairns University Hospital Redevelopment Project

 - Cairns Hospital will be at capacity across all bed types by 2022.

-- CHHHS is seeking to progress Phase 1 of its Cairns University Hospital Redevelopment Project – comprising an additional 80 beds and establishing the Cairns Health and Innovation Precinct (CHIP).
+- CHHHS is seeking to progress Phase 1 of its Cairns University Hospital Redevelopment Project – comprising an additional 80 beds and establishing the Cairns Health and Innovation Centre (CHIC).

-- The new CHIP is proposed to be built in partnership with JCU’s Cairns Tropical Enterprise Centre (CTEC), on land adjacent to the Cairns Hospital.
+- The new CHIC is proposed to be built in partnership with JCU’s Cairns Tropical Enterprise Centre (CTEC), on land adjacent to the Cairns Hospital.

-- JCU has received a Federal Government commitment of $60 million towards CTEC (including land acquisition contribution).
+- JCU has received a Federal Government commitment of $60m towards CTEC (including land acquisition contribution).

 Clinical research, education and expanded health services are critical to meeting the health needs of Tropical North Queensland’s growing population.
-Establishing a Cairns Health and Innovation Precinct (CHIP) and an expansion of services at Cairns Hospital will be a key element in the transition of Cairns Hospital to university status, allowing the hospital to deliver world-class, high-quality care to address the critical health challenges facing TNQ.
+Establishing a Cairns Health and Innovation Centre (CHIC) and an expansion of services at Cairns Hospital will be a key element in the transition of Cairns Hospital to university status, allowing the hospital to deliver world-class, highquality care to address the critical health challenges facing TNQ.
 It will also enable the hospital to address its current challenges related to hospital capacity, site resilience, workforce attraction and retention, and bringing care closer to home for our community.

-The proposed CHIP is intended to be adjacent to and support the Cairns Hospital in the areas of research, development and training, transforming the sector to a high-tech, research-driven collaborative enterprise between the Cairns and Hinterland Hospital and Health Service (CHHHS), James Cook University (JCU), TAFE, scientists, and private medical and technology firms.
+The proposed CHIC is intended to be adjacent to and support the Cairns Hospital in the areas of research, development and training, transforming the sector to a high-tech, research-driven collaborative enterprise between the Cairns and Hinterland Hospital and Health Service (CHHHS), James Cook University (JCU), TAFE, scientists, and private medical and technology fi rms.

-The proposed CHIP will enable CHHHS to address known research gaps, such as:
+The proposed CHIC will enable CHHHS to address known research gaps, such as:

 - Aboriginal and Torres Strait Islander health;